VectorLearning/eval-pd-report-service/IMPLEMENTATION_PLAN.md

 ### Task 7.5: Frontend Integration (Prod)

 **Effort**: 1 day
+**Status**: 📋 Not Started
+**Assignee**: -
+**Started**: -
+**Completed**: -

 - Deploy frontend changes to Prod
 - Monitor for user issues
 - Coordinate with Customer Support

+---

+### Phase 7 Completion Checklist

+**Before marking this phase as complete, verify:**

+- [ ] All task status fields updated (Status, Assignee, Started, Completed dates)
+- [ ] All tasks marked as ✅ Complete or properly documented if blocked
+- [ ] Progress Tracker updated (Overall Progress %, Current Week, Current Phase)
+- [ ] Phase Completion Status table updated (Completed count, Progress %, Status)
+- [ ] Phase Exit Criteria checklist reviewed and checked off
+- [ ] Code committed and pushed to repository
+- [ ] Tests passing for all completed tasks
+- [ ] Documentation updated (README, inline comments, etc.)

+**To update the plan after completing this phase:**
+1. Mark all tasks in this phase as ✅ Complete with completion dates
+2. Update "Overall Progress" at top: Calculate (total completed tasks / 51 tasks)
+3. Update "Current Week" at top: Increment based on timeline
+4. Update "Current Phase" at top: Set to next phase name
+5. Update Phase Completion Status table: Set this phase to "✅ Complete"
+6. Check all boxes in Phase Exit Criteria
+7. Check all boxes in this Phase Completion Checklist

 ---